-2. Make the Pumpkin (or Jack O Lantern) Face
+2. Make the Pumpkin (or Jack-O-Lantern) Face

-I let my daughter paint her own plate and use the glue stick to add the eyes, nose and mouth to her pumpkin.
+I let my daughter paint her own plate and use the glue stick to add the eyes, nose, and mouth to her pumpkin.

 3. The Finishing Touches

 I originally did this as the first step but decided it would be easier to do at the end of the project.

 Even though it doesn’t resemble a typical pumpkin, I was pretty proud of my daughter’s creation (and pretty proud of my own)!

-Easy Pumpkin Craft
+Easy Paper Plate Pumpkin Craft Update

 She was much more deliberate with her painting and the placement of her pumpkin face.
-Her pumpkin still turned out pretty abstract but I’m sure that’s the look she was going for)!
+Her pumpkin still turned out pretty abstract (but I’m sure that’s the look she was going for)!

 Have you made this easy pumpkin plate craft?
 What other Halloween crafts have you tried with your toddlers?